AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/upperPanel.rst

 Here are step-by-step instructions to merge a cloned calculator with its original:

 1. Click on the gear cog icon and select **Merge to other calculator**.
-2. Search for the original calculator; you can either search by name or id number.
+2. Search for the original calculator; you can either search by name or ID number.
 Click **Continue**.
 3. To avoid any mistakes, enter the slug of the original calculator that will be changed, then press **Confirm**.
 4. You should then see a green success feedback message.